codio/knowledge/source/instructors/setupcourses/parent-child-courses.rst

 3. On the **Create Assignment** dialog, click **Existing**

-4. Select the master course, module and assignment(s) to be added to the child course.
+4. Select the parent course, module and assignment(s) to be added to the child course.
 The assignment in the child course is automatically published.

 Revert to earlier version
 -------------------------